Kingspan’s €700m offer for two Recticel divisions rejected

 However, Recticel said its board of directors had unanimously rejected Kingspan’s unsoliticed bid and that it did not believe it was in the interest of its stakeholders.

-Recticel said a sale was not in line with its strategy and would leave the residual business with a “significantly reduced business” focus.
+Recticel said a sale was not in line with its strategy and would leave the residual entity with a “significantly reduced business” focus.

 “The board is of the opinion that this would be an unattractive proposition for its shareholders and employees given the lack of scale, the reduced strategic fit, financial flexibility, equity story and synergy potential between the two remaining divisions,” it said.